Quiz & Larossi

 Andreas Romdhane (a.k.a.
-Quiz) and Josef Larossi are a Swedish production duo.
-They have a studio based in the centre of Stockholm, Sweden.
-They have worked together since 1999 when they wrote songs for Lutricia McNeal.
+Quiz) and Josef Larossi, collectively known as Quiz & Larossi, are a Swedish production duo.
+They have a studio based in the centre of Stockholm, Sweden, and have worked together since 1999 when they wrote songs for Lutricia McNeal.

-During their partnership, they have written/produced songs for a wide variety of acts such as Kelly Clarkson, The Pussycat Dolls, Il Divo, Geri Halliwell, Diana Ross, Alexandra Burke, The Saturdays and Westlife.
+During their partnership, they have written/produced songs for a wide variety of acts such as Kelly Clarkson, the Pussycat Dolls, Il Divo, Geri Halliwell, Diana Ross, Alexandra Burke, the Saturdays and Westlife.

-They have had six #1 singles in the UK.
-Quiz and Larossi have written eight songs for Il Divo in the last three years, the largest number of songs from any contributing songwriter.
-Il Divo has to this day sold 28 million albums worldwide.
+They have had six number one singles in the UK.
+The duo have written eight songs for Il Divo, who have to this day sold 28 million albums worldwide.

-They were claimed by Music Business Worldwide to have been commissioned by Spotify to produce tracks for playlists under various pseudonyms (including Deep Watch, Piotr Miteska, Evolution of Stars, Karin Borg, Antologie, Bon Vie, Benny Bernstein, and The 2 Inversions).
+They were claimed by Music Business Worldwide to have been commissioned by Spotify to produce tracks for playlists under various pseudonyms (including Deep Watch, Piotr Miteska, Evolution of Stars, Karin Borg, Antologie, Bon Vie, Benny Bernstein, and the 2 Inversions).

 Discography

 Examples of songs that Quiz & Larossi have written and/or produced: